 Tampa, FL - 33602 (Map)

 St. Vincent de Paul CARES

 SVdP CARES is a non-profit organization committed to ending homelessness.
-SVdP CARES works to rapidly house those experiencing homelessness within 30 days and concurrently connect them to resources and stabilization support services to assist their needs.
+SVdP CARES works to house those experiencing homelessness and connect them to resources and stabilization support services to assist their needs.

 2810 W Saint Isabel Street, Suite 100